What is Keratoconus?

-What is Keratoconus?
 Keratoconus is a rare condition where the cornea forms in a cone shape.
 Normal corneas are rounded, only slightly bulging out beyond the eyeball.
-In people with keratoconus, the cornea protrudes out in a shallow cone.
+In people with Keratoconus, the cornea protrudes out in a shallow cone.
 This distorts vision and makes the eye more sensitive to glare.
-So what is keratoconus?
+So what is Keratoconus?
 It’s a cone-shaped eyeball.

 What is Keratoconus caused by?

 The direct cause of Keratoconus isn’t known.
 Although it’s suspected to be genetic.
 But Keratoconus generally isn’t present at birth — it develops later, often in your teens.
 The first sign of Keratoconus is blurred vision.
 This can be cured with standard corrective lenses.
 However, as it develops and the corneas continue to change.
 Because of this, vision may become less treatable with normal lenses.

 Stages of Keratoconus

 You may start seeing multiple “ghosted” images.
 Your eyes will be more sensitive to glare.
 You may also feel eyestrain after working for a while.
 Other than strain, there is generally no pain connected to the condition.
 Once the corneas become more cone-shaped, then even normal corrective lenses cannot resolve the ghosting and multiple images that result.

 That’s why finding a good Keratoconus doctor is so important.

 Diagnosis of Keratoconus is difficult even when suspected by an Optometrist or ophthalmologist.
 Standard eye chart observations are not enough.
 A doctor can measure the curvature of the cornea with a device called a Keratometer, but these are not designed to detect Keratoconus, and the deformation of the cornea may exceed the instrument’s ability to measure.